✓ Over 2,500 first-time home buyer programs exist nationwide.

 Frequently Asked Questions

-What is considered a 'first-time home buyer' for these programs?
+What qualifies me as a 'first-time home buyer' for these programs?

-Generally, a first-time home buyer is defined as an individual who has not owned a primary residence in the past three years.
-However, specific programs may have exceptions for single parents, displaced homemakers, or those who have only owned a property not permanently affixed to a permanent foundation.
+Generally, you're considered a first-time home buyer if you haven't owned a primary residence in the past three years.
+However, definitions can vary by program.
+Some exceptions include single parents, displaced homemakers, or those who previously owned a home not permanently affixed to a foundation.

-Do I need perfect credit to qualify for first time home buyer programs?
+Do I need perfect credit to qualify for first time home buyer programs in the US?

-What are the typical costs associated with buying a home, even with assistance programs?
+What are the typical costs associated with buying a home beyond the down payment?

-Who should use first time home buyer programs us?
+Who should consider using first time home buyer programs US?

 Ready to take the leap into homeownership?
-Explore the diverse first time home buyer programs in the US designed to make your dream a reality.
-Connect with an expert lender today to discover your eligibility and unlock the path to your new home.
+Explore the wealth of first time home buyer programs in the US designed to make your dream home a reality.
+Connect with a trusted lender today to discover your options and begin your journey towards owning your piece of the American dream.